miqdad-dev/Auto-Projects-Generator/README.md

 - Run generator: `python scripts/generate_next.py`
 - A new repository will be created under your GitHub account and pushed automatically.
   The push happens only if tests pass; otherwise the run aborts without creating the repo or pushing.
+ - For frontends or static games, it will try to prepare a `docs/` site and enable GitHub Pages automatically.
+If Pages cannot be enabled via API due to token permissions, you can enable it manually in the repo’s Settings → Pages (Deploy from a branch: `main` and `/docs`).

 ## Environment Variables
 - `PROVIDER` in `{openai,anthropic}` (default: `openai`)